danilt2000/SpCloudCore/README.md

 If your application consumes excessive resources, it may be removed, and you will be banned.

 Use the hosting responsibly and stay updated on any changes.

+## Contribution

+The project has a MIT and open for contributions